bahersadat/artillery-playwright/README.md

-# webdriveruniversity.com
-It is a demo website for practicing test automations.
-This repository contains a simple load testing using artillery-playwright-engine.
+ This repository contains 2 example of load testing using artillery-playwright-engine.
 ## installation:
 Install Artillery and this engine:
 `npm install -g artillery artillery-engine-playwright`